A series of 9 prints

-This was my first attempt at etching.
-So in order to better learn the process I gave myself a disciplined daily practice of starting and completing one print per day.
+As a student, in order to better learn the process of etching, I gave myself the daily practice of starting and completing one print per day.

 Each day I took a common shop rag (the same 18 x 18" cotton type used around the print studio for clean up) and folded, arranged, composed it into a form I was satisfied with.
 The rag, which was pressed into a palette of rolled out printing ink, was then placed on a copper plate and run through the press.
 The resulting inked impression of the rag on the copper plate was etched, aquatinted, proofed and editioned.

-I repeated this process each day for 9 consecutive days, at which time the artist felt he had exhausted both the process and himself.
+This daily work was repeated for 9 consecutive days, at which time the artist felt he had exhausted both the process and himself.